 This summer, head to the Sir George-Étienne Cartier monument in Mount Royal Park for the Tam-Tams: a giant drum circle event that runs every Sunday from May until October.
 And okay, when we say giant drum circle, we mean it.
 Picture thousands of drummers, dancers, vendors and visitors filling the entire park each week.
 The weirdest part?
 No one knows exactly when and how the Tam-Tams started, and it’s neither officially sanctioned or sponsored by the city.

-How to: The festival has always taken a laissez-faire approach to cannabis and drinking (police would look the other way if you were chill and used digression), but the 2019 Tams will be the very first season with legalized weed.
-Hop to #17 to find the best dispensary.
+How to: The festival has always taken a laissez-faire approach to cannabis and drinking (police would look the other way if you were chill and used discretion), but the 2019 Tams will be the very first season with legalized weed, making it a 420 event you don’t want to miss.